Spring Pet Safety Tips

 Gardeners: Watch What You Grow In Spring

-Spring is a favorite season for gardeners to start planting in flowerbeds.
-But, some plants are toxic to animals and can make them violently ill.
+Spring is a favorite season for gardeners who wish to start planting flowerbeds; but, proceed with caution, as some plants are toxic to animals.
 There are over 700 plants that pose a threat to domestic breeds including:

 Toxic Plants To Cats

 You don't have to give up your gardening hobby because of your adopted pet; but you may want to plant away from the pet fence - considering some of these flowers are considered to be deer-resistant plants.

 In addition to plants, gardeners need to be careful what yard chemicals they use to spray grass.
 Check labels and make sure the ingredients are "pet-friendly."

 Spring Cleaning Inside the Home